 In 1957, after years of frustration with the local contractors serving the design overload of Puget Sound Naval Shipyard, Art Anderson decided he could do better.
 With the help of his wife Bea and designer Frank Gallenger, Anderson and Gallenger was born.
-The first few years typified a startups vulnerabilities competing for small drawing packages in fixed price competitions with a developing staff.
-The first generation Americans were able to survive largely through Bea’s fiscal sagacity and early establishment of a family environment.
+The first few years typified a startups vulnerability competing for small drawing packages in fixed price competitions with a developing staff.
+The first-generation Andersons were able to survive largely through Bea’s fiscal sagacity and early establishment of a family environment.
 As years progressed three of four of the Anderson children, a nephew and extended family would find learning experiences while progressing through school.

-In 1974 the naval yard established term contracts for support beginning a ten year period of growth that included major design support contracts in Bremerton, Philadelphia, Portsmouth and with PERA CV, the navy’s planning arm for aircraft carriers.
-In this role Art Anderson helped create the carrier SLEP or Service Life Extension Program.
-In 1978 this would open the door to commercial programs as the steel electric class Washington State Ferries neared the end of their 50 year life.
+In 1974 the naval yard established term contracts for support beginning a ten-year period of growth that included major design support contracts in Bremerton, Philadelphia, Portsmouth and with PERA CV, the navy’s planning arm for aircraft carriers.
+In this role Art Anderson helped create the carrier (SLEP) Service Life Extension Program.
+In 1978 this would open the door to commercial programs as the steel electric class Washington State Ferries neared the end of their 50-year life.
 Following Art Anderson planning, these same vessels continue to serve today.